w3c/wai-bcase/alt-illustrations.md

     income.[^15]

-Added benefit: as accessibility features are included, overall customer satisfaction improves.
+A Forrester study commissioned by Microsoft concluded that accessibility can contribute to cost savings when it is integrated into existing and ongoing development cycles. [^16] Technology updates and redesigns that include accessibility along with other best practices have demonstrated reduced maintenance, service, and traffic cost.
+And, according to Microsoft, as accessibility features are included, overall customer satisfaction improves.

 <blockquote class="pull">
   <p>Designing inclusive software results in improved usability and customer satisfaction.</p>